secwexen/aapp-mart/SECURITY.md

 ## Response Expectations

-- Initial response: We aim to respond within 72 hours
+- Initial response: We aim to respond within 24 bussiens hours
 - Fix or mitigation: as soon as reasonably possible
 - Security issues will be tracked via a ticket system or CVE where applicable
 - Coordinated disclosure will be handled in collaboration with the reporter